MichaelSheveland/ai-case-study/README.md

 * Unfair Advatage: Airbnb has the ability of outreaching indivudals who do not have to comply with license and taxes as normal buisness would such as hotels and other bed and breakfast that may be regulated. ([pros and cons](https://netivist.org/debate/airbnb-pros-and-cons))

 * Technology: Airbnb utilizes many different technologies such as JavaScript, Reach, Google Analytics, etc. .
 Airbnb uses a GraphGL unions for a backend-drive UI.
 This allows a page that can query on maybe different set of possibilities you may be looking for.
 This is used as a starting point for the search and can be updated based on what the user is looking for.
-Further info can be seen in stackshare over the specifics ([stackshare](https://stackshare.io/airbnb/airbnb))
+Further info can be seen in stackshare over the specifics c
 ## Landscape

 * Field of Business: ([Hospitality Industry & Technology](https://www.sureplaces.com/guides/how-airbnb-disrupted-the-hotel-industry/))